Teaching Modal Verbs

 Also the subtleties of modal meanings are taught at the intermediate level.

-• When I was young I could sprint fast.
+• When I was young I could run fast.

 • I would have gone to school but I was ill.